nero/dotconfig/README.md

 - load xresources
 - set keyboard layout + xmodmap fixes
+- start a sample terminal window to guess an appropiate font size
 - fill background with a pixel lattice
 - start i3 or fall back to xfce or plain terminal emulator